 Samantha smiled at her luck because this man was leading her with simple aplomb and gentle nudges she hardly needed to follow.
 He was a master maneuvering her effortlessly across the floor.
 When he twirled her away and found her again; when he dipped her in his arms.
 And when the dance ended he’d arched her back, grinning like a Cheshire cat.

 He said, “Please don’t go anywhere” and led her back to her table.

-She perched on the chair looking around for her Caroline taking big gulps of a vodka collins then leaned back thinking of her dance partner.
+She perched on the chair looking around for her sister Caroline taking big gulps of a vodka collins then leaned back thinking of her dance partner.
 His foreign accent made Samantha think of her darling Jean Michel.

 That’s why I’m attracted to him, and of course his smooth ability on the dance floor.